-Sometimes, between major releases, image files inside packages can be added, removed or just change their names.
-In order to describe such image files variations, the design models directory structure is organized in the same way the file variations are introduced (i.e., through The CentOS Project Release Schema).
-So, each major release of CentOS Distribution does have its own design model directory structure in this directory.
+Sometimes, between major releases, image files inside packages can be added, removed or just get the name changed.
+In order to describe such variations, the design models directory structure is organized in the same way the variations are introduced (i.e., through The CentOS Distribution Release Schema).
+So, each major release of The CentOS Distribution has its own design model directory structure.